swalkermd/HomeworkHelper/replit.md

 # Homework Helper - AI-Powered Educational Assistant

 ## Overview
-Homework Helper is an AI-powered mobile application built with React Native and Expo, designed to assist students with homework across various subjects (Math, Chemistry, Physics, Bible Studies, Language Arts, Geography).
-Its core purpose is to provide clear, step-by-step visual solutions, leveraging world-class teaching principles and grade-appropriate explanations.
-The app aims to enhance understanding through beautiful formatting and interactive features, ultimately fostering deeper learning.
+Homework Helper is an AI-powered mobile application built with React Native and Expo.
+It assists students with homework across various subjects by providing clear, step-by-step visual solutions.
+The app leverages AI to offer grade-appropriate explanations, beautiful formatting, and interactive features to foster deeper learning and understanding.

 ## User Preferences
 None documented yet.